ottomata/kasocki/README.md

 ## TODO

-- Use blizzard's flowing consumer for start() interface
+- Use blizzard's flowing consumer for start() interface -- Figure out how to do both single consume and flowing.
+Might be difficult, not sure.
+-- cannot unsubscribe or stop consumer once it is started.
+Hm.

 - websocket tests, integration tests.
 - return topic, partition offset outside of event/message?
 - figure out proper logging